 The results also indicate a low consistency within the model, as well as low accuracy and predictive relevance.
-This, however, is quite common in research on organization behavior (Eastman, 1994; Pieterse et al., 2010; Baron, Franklin, & Hmieleski, 2016).
+This, however, is quite common in research on organization behavior (Baron et al., 2016; Eastman, 1994; Pieterse et al., 2010).
 Moreover, the findings of low consistency, accuracy, and predictive relevance were anticipated as it is unrealistic to expect that the four CQ dimensions on their own could explain a significant amount of variation of the dependent variable (CKT and RKT).
-KT is complex and demanding and there many other variables affect the process; for example, the existence and richness of transfer mechanisms (Gorovaia & Windsperger, 2013), the properties of the units (Szulanski, 1996; Li, Lin, & Ma, 2014), the relationship between the source and the recipient (Ambos & Håkanson, 2014), and the properties of the knowledge itself (Teo & Bhattacherjee, 2014).
+KT is complex and demanding and there many other variables affect the process; for example, the existence and richness of transfer mechanisms (Gorovaia & Windsperger, 2013), the properties of the units (Li, Chang, Lin, & Ma, 2014; Szulanski, 1996), the relationship between the source and the recipient (Ambos & Håkanson, 2014), and the properties of the knowledge itself (Teo & Bhattacherjee, 2014).

-7. Conclusions
+6. Conclusions